wapmorgan/TimeParser/README.md

     * `'russian'` - scan only as string written in one language.
     * `array('english', 'russian')` - scan as english and then the rest as russian.

+2. Enable and disable parsing of alphabetic values.
+    ```php
+    // To enable alphabetic parsing.
+    $parser->allowAlphabeticUnits();
+    // To disable alphabetic parsing.
+    $parser->disallowAlphabeticUnits();
+    ```

-2. Parse string and return a `DateTimeImmutable` object.
+3. Parse string and return a `DateTimeImmutable` object.
 If second argument is `true`, method will return `false` when no date&time strings found.
+If third parameter is provided, then it is filled with the string obtained after all the transformations.
     ```php
     $datetime = $parser->parse(fgets(STDIN));
     // next call returns false
     $datetime = $parser->parse('abc', true);
+    // $result will contains "we will come "
+    $datetime = $parser->parse('We will come in a week', true, $result);
+    ```
+4. For advanced parsing of alphabetic values is used built-in function.
+You can specify your own handler for this feature. Сurrently is used for russian and english languages only.
+    ```
+    use wapmorgan\TimeParser\TimeParser;

+    // $string will contains alphabetic value for advanced parsing.
+    // Ex.: for string "in twenty five minutes", it will contains "twenty five".
+    // $rule will contains name of the parsed rule: year, month, day etc.
+    TimeParser::setWordsToNumberCallback(function($string, $rule) {
+        // do some magic
+    });
     ```

 ## Languages support